Stellar multiplicity and stellar rotation: Insights from APOGEE: Discussion: Implications for Gyrochronology

 where $\tau_{c}$ is the convective turnover timescale, $P_{0}$ is the initial period, and $k_{\text{C}}$ and $k_{\text{I}}$ are dimensionless constants.
 We adopt $\tau_{c}=34.87$ days \citep{Barnes2010a} and $P_{0}=1.1$ days \citep{Saders2016}.
 The orange lines in Fig.~\ref{fig:kraft_break} show this relation for 1 \msun\ and \loggunits\ $=$ 4.0 (lightest), 4.5, and 5.0 (darkest).
 Gyrochronology predicts that most old MS stars should be rotating slowly, but our data indicate that tidal interactions in close binary systems can keep older stars spinning faster than predicted.
 This manifests as a gradual increase in the close binary fraction across our measured rotation speeds as a function of stellar age.

 We further explore these discrepancies with gyrochronology in the right side of the figure.
 We calculated \agegyro\ from equation~(\ref{eq:gyro}) with each star's APOGEE \logg, our \vsini, and \cite{Sanders2018} mass.
-The 2D histograms show the same binning scheme as before, but they are now coloured by the median and standard deviation in the difference between the predicted gyrochronological age and the measured isochrone age, $|\tau_{\text{gyro}}-\tau_{\text{SD}}|$.
+The 2D histograms show the same binning scheme as before, but they are now coloured by the median in the difference between the predicted gyrochronological age and the measured isochrone age, $|\tau_{\text{gyro}}-\tau_{\text{SD}}|$, and the median [Fe/H] of each bin.
 There is clear overlap in the bins with large close binary fractions and those with large age discrepancies, some on the order of 10 Gyr or more.
 This provides supporting evidence for the hypothesis that the components of wide-separation binaries with unusually fast rotation rates are due to effects of close binary companions \citep{Janes2017,GodoyRivera2018}.
-Calculating \agegyro\ with 5$P_{0}$ and $0.2P_{0}$ did not significantly change our median differences or standard deviations.
-Repeating this analysis using the threshold \drvm\ $\geq 10$ \kms\ and detection efficiency $c=0.30$ removed five bins due to insufficient numbers of systems but revealed the same trends in all panels of Fig.~\ref{fig:kraft_break}.
+As expected, the oldest stars have lower median [Fe/H] values, and there is a modest bias towards lower [Fe/H] among the bins with large close binary fractions, in agreement with the well-established anti-correlation between the close binary fraction and metallicty \citep[e.g.][]{Moe2019}.
+However, the differences in median [Fe/H] are small across much of the figure and thus unlikely to drive the observed trends.
+Calculating \agegyro\ with 5$P_{0}$ and $0.2P_{0}$ did not significantly change our median differences in predicted and measured ages.
+Repeating this analysis using the threshold \drvm\ $\geq 10$ \kms\ and detection efficiency $c=0.25$ removed five bins due to insufficient numbers of systems but revealed the same trends in all panels of Fig.~\ref{fig:kraft_break}.

 In a young field, rapid rotation is mostly a single star phenomenon, but in an old field, essentially all rapid rotators are binaries or merger products.
+This is evidenced by the similar fractions of rapid rotators (\vsini\ $\geq 10$ \kms) but differences in RV variability for young and old stars within our sample; young stars ($0.5\leq\tau_{\text{SD}}<3$ Gyr) have $N_{\text{fast}}/N_{\text{tot}}=0.026\pm0.003$ and old stars ($\tau_{\text{SD}}\geq8$ Gyr) have $N_{\text{fast}}/N_{\text{tot}}=0.031\pm0.003$, but Fig.~\ref{fig:kraft_break} demonstrates significant differences in the close binary fraction between the rapid rotators of these two age groups.
 Those wishing to apply gyrochronology relations to cool MS stars should thus be cautious and consider taking several spectra for each target to remove the RV variables, particularly for metal-poor samples, or consider using Gaia RUWE statistics to infer photcentre wobble \citep{Belokurov2020}.